You brood of vipers! Who warned you to flee from the coming wrath? (Luke 3:7)

-When John the Baptist said this to the Pharisees and Sadducees, what did he mean (see Luke 3:7-8)?
+When John the Baptist said this to the Pharisees and Sadducees, what did he mean?
 What is the coming wrath?
 And is this something we should be concerned about?

-Some commentators say John was referring to the destruction of Jerusalem.
-The venerable Victorian Adam Clarke says the coming wrath refers to “the desolation which was about to fall on the Jewish nation for their wickedness.”
+Some say John was referring to the destruction of Jerusalem.
+The venerable Victorian Adam Clarke said the coming wrath refers to “the desolation which was about to fall on the Jewish nation for their wickedness.”
 But this doesn’t square with what Paul said to Gentile Christians:

 They tell how you turned to God from idols to serve the living and true God, and to wait for his Son from heaven, whom he raised from the dead—Jesus, who rescues us from the coming wrath.
 (1 Thess 1:9-10)

-The Thessalonians didn’t need rescuing from the Roman armies besieging Jerusalem.
+The Thessalonians didn’t need rescuing from the Roman armies.
 So the coming wrath has nothing to do with the destruction of the Jewish capital.

 Tell you what.
 Why don’t we stick with John the Baptist, since he’s the one who brought up the subject?
 John described the coming wrath as: